-A family history society may also help not only with your computer issues but give you tips, strategies and techniques with your genealogy research.
+A family history society may also help not only with your computer issues but give you tips, strategies, and techniques with your genealogy research.

-Please note: Most of these genealogy software programs will work on a Windows computer.
+Most of these genealogy software programs will work on a Windows computer.
 The Family Tree Heritage 9 software is available for both Windows and Mac users.

 Thank You and Please Leave A Comment

 I hope you enjoyed reading this article about genealogy software issues.
 If you have any questions or comments then please leave a comment below.